sarox-dev/Recollect-Extension/README.md

 ## What is this?

 The **Recollect browser extension** bridges your web browsing to your self-hosted Recollect server.
-Select text on any page, save it with a click — and it becomes instantly searchable in your personal knowledge base.
+Select text on any page, save it with a click and it becomes instantly searchable in your personal knowledge base.

-Works offline.
 No tracking.
+Local-first.
 Your data stays on your machine.

 ---

 ## Features

-- ✂️ **Save highlights** — Select text → save directly to Recollect
+- **Save highlights** — Select text and save directly to Recollect
+- **Markdown storage** — Highlights are saved as standard Markdown files.
-- ⌨️ **Keyboard shortcut** — `Alt+Shift+R` to save without leaving your flow
+- **Keyboard shortcut** — `Alt+Shift+R` to save without leaving your flow
-- 🖱️ **Context menu** — Right-click any selection and choose "Save highlight to Recollect"
+- **Context menu** — Right-click any selection and choose "Save highlight to Recollect"
-- 📊 **Quick stats** — Popup shows how many highlights you've saved
+- **Quick stats** — Popup shows how many highlights you've saved
-- 📁 **Organized** — Each save includes source URL, page title, timestamp, and domain
+- **Organized** — Each save includes source URL, page title, timestamp, and domain

 ---

 ## Installation

+### Prerequisite

+A running Recollect server is required.

 ### From source (developer mode)